SuperKam91/bnn/README.md

 - Look at hyperspherical energy paper

+# 21cm stuff

+- Seems that for 7 inputs (cosmo parameters), 21cm signal is predicted as a function of redshift, over 136 redshift bins. i.e. input to nn is m x 7, output is m x 136.
+For training, m = 21562, for testing, m = 2073.
+However, this method would require a separate interpolation step for predictions at redshifts other than the discrete values used in training.

+- Could also formulate the problem differently.
+Could instead consider 136 separate nns each having 8 inputs (the 7 cosmo params and one redshift value), each having one output (the 21cm signal at that redshift), so that for each nn the input is m x 8 and the output is m x 1.
+However since each nn corresponding to the signal at different z is trained independently, think this would lose some information compared with above approach.
+This is because one would be sampling independently from 136 likelihoods rather than a joint likelihood over the full signal, which would have a profound effect in deep neural networks where a hidden layer parameter influences multiple outputs.
+Method would also require interpolation.

+- I think the best approach would be to treat z as an input parameter, and treat each of the 136 outputs as separate records of the data corresponding to one output (the 21cm signal).
+In this case the input to the nn is (m * 136) x 8 and the output is (m * 136) x 1.
+Technically this would give a nn whose output is continuous, but since the redshift values used for training only take a small number (136) of different values compared with the size of the training data, I'm not sure how well the function will generalise to out of training distribution redshift values.

 # other stuff

 - Compare performance of different architectures, different granularity of stochastic hyperparameters on Boston housing dataset in terms of Evidence and test set errors.